FaserF/ha-github-release-tracker/README.md

 # GitHub Release Tracker Home Assistant Integration

 Home Assistant Integration to track the latest GitHub Repository releases.
+This does not require a sign in.
+But still is less effektive as https://www.home-assistant.io/integrations/github/

 ## Installation
 ### 1. Using HACS (recommended way)